Stool Acidity Test (cont.)

 How does the stool acidity test work?

 During the stool acidity test, infants and very young children are given lactose to drink.
 With normal tolerance to lactose, all of the lactose is digested and absorbed in the small intestine.
 In individuals who are lactose intolerant, some or all of the lactose is not digested and absorbed in the small intestine and reaches the colon.
-Through the action of the colonic bacteria, the stool becomes acid.
+Through the action of the colonic bacteria, the stool becomes acidic.
 The acidity of stools that are passed after ingestion of the lactose then is measured.
-If the stool becomes acid, the individual is intolerant of lactose.
+If the stool becomes acidic, the individual is intolerant of lactose.

 How does testing for lactose intolerance differ in adults?

 - The lactose tolerance and lactose hydrogen breath tests are not given to infants and very young children who are suspected of having lactose intolerance because they require cooperation for either multiple samplings of blood or breath, which can be difficult if the infant or child is not cooperative.

 - The dose of lactose that is needed for the lactose tolerance and hydrogen breath tests also may present problems for infants and very young children since if they are intolerant of lactose, they may develop diarrhea and become dehydrated.